Sparks

 Signed: No

-Notes: Access Interstate 80 and exit at "Rock Blvd."
+Notes: Access Interstate 80 and use Exit 17 for "Rock Blvd."
 Make a left at the off-ramp, heading north a 1/4 mile to Prater Way.
-Make a left turn onto Prater and access the park from the next immediate street on your right.
+Make a left turn onto Prater and access the park from 18th Street on your next immediate street on your right.

 Now here's the deal.
 You'll find the marker located at the west end of the park ... right in front of the swimming pool.
 And here comes the golden question: why of all places did the SHPO choose this ridiculous location?
 Considering the fascinating railroad history of Sparks, we can think of a number of better places for this one.
 I'll admit that Deer Park is nice and cozy, but it just doesn't quite fit the marker's text and the legacy of Sparks and leaves a lot to be desired.
 Here are three much better locations for this marker.
 What do you think?